Ash-KODES/Wage-Uplift-Frontend/README.md

 - Make a job-search platofrm for Blue Collar Workers.

-**Note** : SMS can be sent to only Twilio verified numbers as I am not using the paid service.
+**Note** : SMS can be sent to only Twilio verified numbers as I am not using the paid service available.

 ## 🚧 Technology Stack